-Every part of your mattress is recyclable - the foam layers are shredded to be used for insulation materials or carpets, fabric present in the mattress covers can be made into industrial oil, while the springs are reused as scrap metal.
+Before you go ahead and buy a new mattress, it’s important to know every part of your old mattress is recyclable - the memory foam layers are shredded to be used for insulation materials or carpets, fabric present in the mattress covers can be made into industrial oil, while the springs are reused as scrap metal.

 When recycling is not an option, there are other ways you can make sure your mattress disposal remains responsible.
-One example of this is trying to donate your mattress.
+One example of this is trying to donate your mattress to charities or homeless shelters.
 Many charities will accept usable and clean mattresses, and some even provide the option of free pickup and tax deduction along with your donation.